hectorbarquero/university-COMP266/Unit 2/learningDiary.rst

 Summary
 ========

-   *"Despite working with HTML 4.01 in the past, I chose to use HTML5 to benefit from deeper learning.
-I'm optimistic about the standard, with things like default canvas graphics API, the native support for features like .svg, <audio> and <video> tags, the strong focus on the DOM, mobile optimization, and form controls."*
+   *"Despite working with HTML 4.01 in the past, I chose to use HTML5 to benefit from deeper learning, which required me to read a lot of W3 and MDN docs."*

 The work